 RCS II, Inc.

 Understanding our product Septic Drainer only worked on the drain field issues of a septic system, I started to research the bacteria enzyme market.
 After looking at several hundred bacterial enzyme based products we came to understand there are virtually millions of different strains of bacteria produced today.
 The reason?
 Not all Bacteria can survive in the environment.
 As a result, we chose a different path.
-There is a compound that was discovered at the University of Hawaii called a bio-stimulant nutrient made from Noni Juice that actually stimulates the growth of natural occurring bacteria without the risk of not matching the Bacteria to the environment.
+The University of Hawaii discovered a bio-stimulant nutrient made from Noni Juice.
+It actually stimulates the growth of natural occurring bacteria without the risk of not matching the Bacteria to the environment.
 This compound is very inexpensive compared to septic bacteria sold in stores.
 We call it our product Bio-Septic Boost.
 We started selling Bio-Septic Boost in 2011.

 In 2012, we added a product called Septi-Marker, which marks the location of septic system structures.
 This product is lawn mower safe and blends in with the environment.